Ukraine denounces Russian stance on rebel vote in east Ukraine

 The Nov.
 2 vote would be being held in defiance of Ukrainian national elections last Sunday in which pro-Western parties, dedicated to holding the former Soviet republic together and negotiating a settlement to the conflict, triumphed.

-Russian Foreign Minister Sergei Lavrov, in an interview with Russian media, said the pending vote being organised by the self-proclaimed Donetsk and Luhansk "people's republics" "would be important from the point of view of legitimising power".
+Russian Foreign Minister Sergei Lavrov, in an interview with Russian media, said the pending vote being organized by the self-proclaimed Donetsk and Luhansk "people's republics" "would be important from the point of view of legitimizing power".

-"We expect the elections to be held as arranged and of course we will recognise their results," Lavrov told Izvestia paper and LifeNews TV.
+"We expect the elections to be held as arranged and of course we will recognize their results," Lavrov told Izvestia paper and LifeNews TV.

 In Kiev, a Ukrainian foreign ministry spokesman said: "Today's absolutely destructive and provocative statements by Russian representatives, including the foreign minister, will be interpreted by the terrorists as encouragement by Russia to hold the illegal elections of Nov.
 2.